Nishita424/recipe-app-api/README.md

 # recipe-app-api
-Recipe app api source code
+Implementation of a recipe app api using Django REST framework